lamini-ai/lamini-examples/rag.md

 ## Try Out RAG!

-We have included a RAG example for you to experiment with in here.
+You can find a RAG example to experiment with [here](https://github.com/lamini-ai/sdk/tree/main/rag).
-- data is a knowledge directory detailing our fictional company's recent investments.
+- `data` is a knowledge directory detailing our fictional company's recent investments.
-- rag.py is a simple program that uses RAG with the investment data to answer `"Have we invested in any generative AI companies in 2023?"`
+- `rag.py` is a simple program that uses RAG with the investment data to answer `"Have we invested in any generative AI companies in 2023?"`

 You can run rag.py with